The PuSh Festival is a performing arts festival that showcases local, Canadian and international artists at various Vancouver theatres in January.

 PuSh Festival in 2020 and 2021

 In 2020 the PuSh Festival ran from January 21st until February 9th.
-In 2021 it’s scheduled to go from January 28th until February 7th, but on a smaller scale than usual because of the coronavirus pandemic.
+In 2021 it was scheduled to go from January 28th until February 7th, but on a smaller scale than usual because of the coronavirus pandemic.
+2022 dates and details are to be confirmed.

 Below you’ll find information about the following topics: